This post may contain affiliate links. Please read my disclosure.

 If you’ve followed AMFT for any amount of time, you know that I love to recreate my favorite restaurant dishes at home (and then share with y’all).
-It’s fun to do…some times I put my own spin on the dish and other times, I try to copy it as close as I can.
-This recipe is as close to the original as I can get without actually asking for the recipe.
+It’s fun to do…sometimes I put my own spin on the dish and other times, I try to copy it as close as I can.
+This grilled mac and cheese sandwiches recipe is as close to the original as I can get without actually asking for the recipe.

-I knew I had to recreate this dish!
+I knew I had to recreate this comfort food dish!

-It is really easy to put together and takes less than 30 minutes for this hearty meal.
-The addition of the meat makes it a meal in my book!
-Be warned though…this is a knife a fork sandwich!
+The sandwiches are really easy to put together and the entire meal takes less than 30 minutes to make.
+The addition of the meat makes it a hearty meal in my book!
+Be warned though…this is a knife and fork sandwich!